arehab-app/plux-adapter/README.md

     ```

 From code:
-* Connect to local server from unity and request specific devices:
+* Connect to local server from unity and request specific devices(note that server must be running in parallel, see [Examples](#Examples)):
     ```c#
     using System;
     using System.Threading.Tasks;